 Dr. Fotuhi’s View: Sleep is when your brain “consolidates memory” and clears out metabolic waste.
 He recommends a consistent 7-hour nightly routine for a healthy brain.

 - Lifestyle Medicine Pillar: Restorative Sleep.
-Addressing sleep hygiene and disorders is a non-negotiable part of both lifestyle medicine and brain wellness.
+Addressing sleep hygiene and disorders is a vital part of both lifestyle medicine and brain wellness.

 4. Stress Management